Chuck Finley: Marriage

+Library Scandal

+In 2016, staff at the East Lake County Library in Sorrento, Florida, created a fictitious patron named “Chuck Finley” to manipulate the library’s circulation records.
+The name, borrowed from retired Major League Baseball pitcher Chuck Finley, was used to check out over 2,600 books within a nine-month period.
+The scheme was designed to prevent the library’s automated weeding system from discarding titles that had not been borrowed for an extended time.
+Library officials claimed this practice helped retain popular books that would otherwise have been removed and later repurchased.

+Following an anonymous tip, an investigation by the Lake County Clerk of Courts’ inspector general’s office uncovered multiple fabricated accounts, leading to the suspension of staff involved and a system-wide audit of the county’s libraries.
+While the librarians did not personally benefit from the scheme, their actions as an attempt to “teach the system” how to better reflect reader interest rather than rely solely on circulation metrics.
+The former major league pitcher was not involved in the scandal.

 Honors

 Finley became eligible for the National Baseball Hall of Fame as of 2008; he received one vote, and was dropped from future consideration for falling below the 5% threshold required to remain on the ballot.

 Finley was inducted to the Louisiana Sports Hall of Fame in 2006.
 In November 2007, the Louisiana–Monroe Warhawks baseball program (known as Northeast Louisiana when Finley played there) retired Finley's no. 31 jersey; he was previously inducted to the university's hall of fame in 1996.
 Finley was inducted to the Angels Hall of Fame on August 27, 2009.